 10 Things to do in Stockholm at Christmas

-Christmas is one of the most special times in Stockholm, which every year dresses up to welcome it and offers a lot of themed plans.
+Christmas is one of the most special moments in Stockholm, which every year dresses up to welcome it and offers a lot of themed plans.
 I tell you everything you can do in the Swedish capital during the eve.

 Matías Rodríguez